On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Power consumption model

+For PerfBound, each port requires some memory to form the histogram.
+For an estimation of the histogram memory footprint, we must look again at \tablename~\ref{tab:hist-params}.
+Mainly, the maximum histogram size depends on its maintenance strategy and the width for the bin counters ($w_{counter}$).
+The inactivity periods will be determined by the traffic pattern of the application, which will generate a variable number of histogram bins.
+If we only store the counters for every histogram bin, the histogram will take up $w_{counter} \times {n}_{bins}$~bytes, with ${n}_{bins} \leq h_{maxN}$.
+For a histogram of up to $h_{maxN}$ elements stored in a circular buffer, the extra memory requirement is $h_{maxN} \times s_{elem}$.
+In other words, up to $ h_{maxN} * (w_{counter} + s_{elem})$ bytes of memory if ${n}_{bins} = h_{maxN}$.
+Steep memory requirement increases beyond the range of MiBs are not expected if the histogram is cleared within a sensible period, like one second, and values are below the range of millions, with the original authors pointing out 20k elements as an example.

-\subsection{Improvements to Perfbound: PerfBoundCorrect}
+\subsection{Improvements to PerfBound: PerfBoundCorrect}

 Even if PerfBound is a grounded basis for predicting a reasonable ${t}_{PDT}$ value, it presents mainly two drawbacks.
-The first one is that collecting previous values to calculate a new ${t}_{PDT}$ is ultimately a prediction of a concrete value.
+The first one is that collecting previous values to calculate a new ${t}_{PDT}$ is ultimately a prediction for the next one.
 Prediction is widely used in decision-making on computers, from branching predictors to unattended maintenance at low-impact intervals.

-However, missing predictions often have no more performance penalties than the overheads obtained by not using the predictor.
-But this is not the case for PerfBound, and the performance impact of every missed prediction is quantifiable.
-We can calculate the ratio between a period of inactivity that caused a port to power down and the last ${t}_{PDT}$ value.
-That proportion can help quantify the error factor in missed predictions.
-If we collect several of these values, we can calculate a corrective factor to increase the ${t}_{PDT}$ value according to the missing rate and ratios.
+In several of these scenarios, missing predictions often have the same performance overhead as not using the predictor; however, for PerfBound, the performance impact of every missed prediction is quantifiable.

+Every time we turn on a link (after $t_{inac}$ seconds of inactivity), it means that our last prediction missed because the last $t_{PDT}$ value is lower than $t_{inac}$.
+In other words, $t_{PDT}$ should have been ${t_{inac}}\over{t_{PDT}}$ ($>1$) times longer for the prediction to hit.
+By measuring the frequency and magnitude of misses on recent predictions, we aim to enhance PerfBound with a correction factor that reduces future miss rate and thus, the performance overhead.
 We call this technique \emph{PerfBoundCorrect}.
+The only new parameter for this enhancement is the history length.

+As this technique is built upon PerfBound, the same space requirements and histogram management strategies apply.
+Our proposal employs the output of the PerfBound technique and previous predictions to calculate a new $t_{PDT}$ value.
+The sequence is: collect inactivity periods, form the history/histogram, calculate the PerfBound prediction, and then calculate the PerfBoundCorrect factor.
+The enhancements to power efficiency come from applying the corrective factor, as the histogram is managed similarly.

+Memory-wise, we have to store the miss history of the previous $n_R$ predictions, and the ratios that are above 1.